-The Office of the Commonwealth Ombudsman (the Office) holds a specialist role overseeing the immigration functions of the Department of Home Affairs.
+The Commonwealth Ombudsman oversees the immigration functions of the Department of Home Affairs.

 What we can help you with: